-Information about Greece flag
+Information about the flag of Greece

-You can see it all around the country – on buildings, public spaces, ferries, and sometimes on private balconies.
+You can see it all around the country – on buildings, public areas, ferries, and sometimes on private balconies.

 But how was the Greek flag created?
 Read on for some interesting stories!

-From Ancient to Ottoman Greece – Flags, symbols and colours
+Ancient Greece – Flags, symbols and colours

-Let’s go back to Ancient Greece for a start!
+Let’s go back to Ancient Greece for a start.
 As you probably know, the notion of a “country” back then was nothing like what we know today.

-During the Byzantine and Medieval times, flags became commonplace.
-Emperors, but also nobles, lords and other rulers used them, often to indicate land boundaries.
+Emperors, nobles, lords and other rulers used them, often to indicate land boundaries of their kingdom.
 Flags were also popular in battlefield.

 In 1453, Constantinople was captured by the Ottoman Empire.
 This was the beginning of a new era, where the concept of Greek ethnicity became important.

-The eagle symbol, which had been carried on from the Roman era, appeared on most flags at the time.
+The eagle symbol, which had been carried on from the Roman era, appeared on most flags of the time.
 In addition, a new symbol, the cross, was introduced, often accompanied by a depiction of a Christian saint.

-The Greece flag during the Revolution
+The flag of Greece during the Greek Revolution

-Year 1821 marked the beginning of the Greek Revolution against the Ottoman Empire.
+Year 1821 marked the beginning of the Greek War of Independence against the Ottoman Empire.

-The most recurrent element was the cross, the symbol of Greek Orthodoxy.
+The most recurrent element on regional flags was the cross, the symbol of Greek Orthodox Christianity.
 It indicated religious reverence, and was in contrast to the Ottoman crescent moon.

 Several other symbols were used during those times.
 Examples are the owl (wisdom), the eagle (freedom), the Phoenix (regeneration), the serpent (knowledge), the anchor (persistence) and the laurel wreath .

 Furthermore, certain phrases were often quoted on Greek flags of the time.
-Two of the mottos most frequently used were “freedom or death” and “with your shield, or on it”.
+Two of the mottos most frequently used were “Freedom or death” and “With your shield, or on it”.

-Even these days, you can see this latter motto if you travel to the Mani area in the Peloponnese!
+Even these days, you can see this latter motto if you travel to the Mani area in the Peloponnese.

 In 1822, a year after the beginning of the Revolution, the first Constitution of Greece was agreed upon.
 It included a few paragraphs on the national flag.

-According to one theory, this was symbolic of the blue Aegean Sea and the white waves.
-Furthermore, certain colours, such as red and green, were not favoured, because they evoked memories of the Ottoman Empire and Islam.
+One thing is certain though.
+Certain colours, such as red and green, were not favoured, because they evoked memories of the Ottoman Empire and Islam.

-Several versions of a Greek flag appeared in the next decades, featuring the white and blue colours and the cross.
-Other elements were often included, such as the royal crown and an image of St George.
-Different flags were created for the army, the navy, and for display on public buildings.
+Several versions of a Greek flag appeared in the decades after the Revolution.
+Different flags were used for the army, the navy, and for display on public buildings.

 Photos of the Greek flag on a ferry, right next to the Aegean Sea, are among the most typical images of Greece!
 You’ve probably taken plenty yourself when island-hopping around the Greek islands.